uccser/cs-field-guide/csfieldguide/chapters/content/en/formal-languages/sections/regular-expressions.md

 {button-link link="files/reverse-pictionary-worksheet.pdf" file="yes" text="Reverse Pictionary Worksheet"}

 Split the class into two groups, A and B.
-Hand out one copy of FSM-A to each pair of students in group A and FSM-B to pairs in group B.
+Hand out one copy of FSM-A to each pair of students in group A, and FSM-B to pairs in group B.
 Each pair also requires a language sheet.
 They will only be writing in the top half of the sheet.
 Students now need to describe all the acceptable inputs for the given FSA (using whatever notation they can come up with, or regular expressions if they have already encountered them).